South Brunswick High School (New Jersey): Athletics

 The ice hockey team won the Monsignor Kelly Cup in 2008 and the Kolodney Cup in 2011 The 2010-11 ice hockey team went on to win the inaugural GMC Championship.
 South Brunswick beat perennial powerhouses Old Bridge High School and St. Joseph High School to reach the final.
 South Brunswick then went on to be seeded #20 in the NJSIAA Public A Tournament and lost by a score of 3–0 in the first round to Tenafly High School.

-The 2009 boys' tennis team won the Red Division Title and were GMC Champions, the first in school history.
-Again they repeated the same results in 2010 by winning GMC's and the Red Division Title.
-In 2011, they later placed second in the NJSIAA Central Jersey Group IV Championships and in 2012 they won all of their singles and doubles matches at GMCs.

-The 2010 boys' track and field team won the GMC Relays Championships (Greater Middlesex Championships) by defeating former champions, Old Bridge High School.

 The girls' bowling team won the Group IV state championship in 2010 and 2012.
 The 2010 team went on to win the Tournament of Champions.
 The 2011-12 girls' bowling team won the GMC title and later won the NJSIAA Central Jersey Group IV title.
 At the end of that season, the coach was named coach of the year.

 The football team won the Central Jersey Group V state sectional championship in 2012, 2015 and 2017.
 The 2012 football team won the Central Jersey Group V sectional title, beating Manalapan High School by a score of 33–22.
 The 2015 football team won the Central Jersey Group V sectional title, defeating Old Bridge High School in the tournament final by a score of 42–0.
 In 2017, the team won its third championship in program history with an 18–14 win against top-seeded Manalapan High School in the final of the Central Jersey Group V state sectional tournament, played at High Point Solutions Stadium; South Brunswick finished the season with an 11–1 record, defeating a Manalapan team that had been undefeated heading into the game.

-The boys' track team won the Group IV spring track state championship in 2013.
+The boys' track team won the Group IV spring / outdoor track state championship in 2013.

 The boys' track team won the Group IV indoor relay state championship in 2013, 2014 and 2019; the girls' team won the Group IV title in 2015 (as co-champion), 2016 and 2017.
 The 2013 boys' track team won the Group IV state relay championships, the program's first state title.

+The boys indoor / winter track team won the Group IV state championship in 2014 and 2020.

 Student achievements

-The Viking Marching Band was the Group VI New Jersey state champions in the four consecutive seasons from 2013 through 2016 and again in 2018.
+The Viking Marching Band was the Group VI New Jersey state champions in the four consecutive seasons from 2013 through 2016 and again from 2018 through 2022.

 In the 2011–12 school year, a student was recognized by Guinness World Records for breaking the record for the most high fives in one hour, reaching a total of 1,739 at a pep rally held in the school on March 16, 2012.